L4Re/l4re.org/src/detailed_introduction/index.rst

 Detailed Introduction
 *********************

+L4Re is an operating system and a hypervisor as it runs both L4Re applications and virtual machines.

-The L4Re Operating System Framework consists of a small kernel -- a microkernel -- and a user-level infrastructure that includes basic :doc:`services
+It is built on a small kernel -- a microkernel -- and a user-level infrastructure composed out of small components with distinct functions (see :doc:`services <services/index>`).
+Please refer to :doc:`architecture_concepts/index` to learn about the underlying concepts.
-<services/index>` such as program loading and memory management up to virtual
-machine handling.
-L4Re also provides the environment for applications through :doc:`libraries <libraries/index>` containing process-local and cross-process functionality.
-Go to :doc:`architecture_concepts/index` to learn about the underlying concepts.

-L4Re's :doc:`buildsystem/index` utilises `Gnu Make
-<https://www.gnu.org/software/make/>`_ to provide high customizability for the
-user when it comes to choosing compilers and target platforms to cross-compile for.
+We call it **L4Re Operating System Framework** as it provides the building blocks to construct tailored systems for specific use-cases.

-The L4Re Operating System Framework is:
+The L4Re Operating System Framework:

+* supports many hardware platforms,
-* multi-platform and multi-architecture, including x86, ARM, MIPS, and RISC-V
+* runs on Arm, MIPS, RISC-V, and x86 architectures
-* modular
-* open-source
+* is open-source software
-* virtualization-aware and flexible by providing multiple virtualization options

-:doc:`libraries/index`, process-local and cross-process
-functionality:
+The functionality features:

-* C library with pthreads and shared libraries
+* A C library with pthreads support and shared libraries
-* libstdc++, fully featured STL
+* *libstdc++*, fully-featured C++ standard library
+* C, C++, Ada and Rust (work in progress) environments
+* Client/Server and communication frameworks
 * Virtual file-system infrastructure
-* C and C++ environment
-* Client/Server and communication frameworks

-:doc:`services/index`:
+* Drivers, such as UART, NVMe, AHCI, network

-* Scriptable program and system management
+* Scriptable program and system management using Lua
-* Input/Output drivers
 * Virtual machines and Hypervisor
-* Platform and device management, including ACPI and PCIe
+* Platform and device management, including ACPI, PCIe, device tree
 * Input/output multiplexing, including graphics

+L4Re's :doc:`buildsystem/index` utilises `GNU Make
+<https://www.gnu.org/software/make/>`_ to provide high customizability for the
+user when it comes to choosing compilers and target platforms to cross-compile for.

 .. toctree::